We have received a GOLD award from Green Tourism – the largest and most established sustainable certification programme

-We’ve recently changed our waste management supplier to Gaskells Waste: www.grayswaste.com.
+We’ve recently changed our waste management supplier to Gaskells Waste.
 They’re a local, independent and innovative waste management company.

 Energy consumption and management

-We are currently putting a particular focus on reducing energy consumption and increasing the amount of energy we produce ourselves.
-To that end, we have just invested on a large project that is bringing Airsource Energy heating to all cottages.
-Four cottages are already complete, with the remaining two and our own to be installed end of January 2019.
+We have putting been putting a particular focus on reducing energy consumption and increasing the amount of energy we produce ourselves.
+To that end, we have just invested on a large project that has brought Airsource Energy heating to all cottages.

 Hot water is primarily heated by solar power and ‘topped up’ by Airsource when the sun doesn’t shine (which believe it or not, happens for a few months up here on Anglesey).
 Additional energy is generated by a wind turbine and one extra set of solar panels.

 Our energy supplier is Good Energy

 Which means we use 100% renewable energy at Glan Morfa!